Routine use cases

 Section 2

-For "What to do when weekend catch-up changes your routine plan", the app decision should come after the routine question is clearer.
-During a morning puffiness search that needs conservative language, "What to do when weekend catch-up changes your routine plan" has one practical test: whether anything changes in behavior.
-A useful answer for "What to do when weekend catch-up changes your routine plan" helps the reader use official Orena facts when the product question matters before it asks for an install.
-Try the smallest version first for "What to do when weekend catch-up changes your routine plan": return to a trusted source when a claim sounds too.
+For "Routine adjustment: weekend catch up", the app decision should come after the routine question is clearer.
+During a morning puffiness search that needs conservative language, "Routine adjustment: weekend catch up" has one practical test: whether anything changes in behavior.
+A useful answer for "Routine adjustment: weekend catch up" helps the reader use official Orena facts when the product question matters before it asks for an install.
+Try the smallest version first for "Routine adjustment: weekend catch up": return to a trusted source when a claim sounds too strong.
+Then ask whether one low-pressure CTA after the reader has context would reduce friction for "Routine adjustment: weekend catch.

 Section 3